NVIDIA/hpc-container-maker/docs/building_blocks.md

 - __channels__: List of additional Conda channels to enable.
 The default is an empty list.

+- __environment__: Path to the Conda environment file to clone.
+The default value is empty.

 - __eula__: By setting this value to `True`, you agree to the [Anaconda End User License Agreement](https://docs.anaconda.com/anaconda/eula/).
 The default value is `False`.